MaryanGelle/simpleQuiz/README.md

 - Use 'git clone' command followed by the URL of the repository in order to deploy the project locally: such as, git clone 'https://github.com/MaryanGelle/simplequiz'
 ### Github Deployment

+Requirements:

+- A valid GitHub account.
+- Familiarity with basic Git commands for version control.

 1. Sign in to your GitHub account.
 2. Go to https://github.com/MaryanGelle.